danielneil/Shark/README.md

 Shark has lots of moving parts, so feel free to cherry pick a component that interests you, and send me a pull request.

-The technology stack comprises of the below, therefore knowledge of ( or a willingness to learn ) **any** of the following would be ideal.
+The technology stack comprises of the below.

 ### Programming